chef/chef-web-docs/chef_master/source/chef_repo.rst

    * - Directory
      - Description
    * - ``.chef/``
-     - A hidden directory that is used to store validation key files and optionally a config.rb file.
+     - A hidden directory that is used to store validation key files and optionally a `config.rb </config_rb.html>`_ file.
    * - ``cookbooks/``
      - Contains cookbooks that have been downloaded from the `Chef Supermarket <https://supermarket.chef.io/>`__ or created locally.
    * - ``data_bags/``